User738git/GTKAero/README.md

 ### Bugs + issues:
 - Not able to make the transparent background blurred.
 - Some buttons might look strange.
+- Not able to make the font in Thunar's sidebar normal or "not bold" yet.

 ### Forked code:
 - [Windows 7 GTK](https://github.com/B00merang-Project/Windows-7)